Please ensure JavaScript is enabled for purposes of website accessibility Thyroid Eye Disease (TED) Symptoms | TEPEZZA® (teprotumumab-trbw)

 If you notice any vision loss, talk to your doctor right away.

-Not all doctors are used to treating TED.
-Find a TED Eye Specialist in your area to make sure you are seeing a doctor who has experience treating it.
+Not all doctors are familiar with diagnosing and treating TED.
+Look for a TED Specialist in your area who has experience treating TED.

 Want to learn more?

-Sign up now to receive educational guides, informative emails, and text messages.
+Sign up now to receive educational resources and informative emails.

 What is the most important information I should know about TEPEZZA?